-For more details about the Timbers Army, visit timbersarmy.org.
+For more details about the Timbers Army, visit 107ist.org/timbersarmy.

 All Timbers Army sections (101-108 & 202-208) are General Admission and are first-come, first-served for Timbers matches.
 All General Admission sections (101-108 & 202-208) are first-come, first-served for Thorns matches.
 Fans without TA or GA tickets will not be allowed into these sections.
 The Timbers Army and Rose City Riveters GA sections are supporters sections, so many areas will be filled with fans standing, chanting and singing.
 Visiting Team colors are not permitted in the Timbers Army or Rose City Riveters section and visiting supporters may be relocated to another part of the stadium.

-Timbers Army Gate 3 & Wristband FAQ for 2018 Season
+Timbers Army Gate E & Wristband FAQ for 2020 Season

-Due to the high demand for the best seats in the Timbers Army and our desire to provide a fair and consistent early entry procedure, we will be once again using a system of wristbands to help facilitate early entry at Gate 3 for Timbers Army fans at Providence Park.
-Wristbands are not handed out for CONCACAF Champions League or U.S. Open Cup matches.
+Due to the high demand for the best seats in the Timbers Army and our desire to provide a fair and consistent early entry procedure, we will once again use a system of wristbands to help facilitate early entry at Gate E for Timbers Army fans at Providence Park.
+Wristbands are not handed out for Concacaf Champions League, Leagues Cup or U.S. Open Cup matches.

-Due to the Providence Park expansion project, there will be a number of changes to this system from last year.
-This is being done due to the decreased as well as variable amount of public space available outside the stadium for queuing.
-These changes, and the overall policy, may be amended during the season as needed and several exceptions may be added for rivalry matches or unique scheduling dynamics.
+*These policies may be amended during the season as needed and several exceptions may be added for rivalry matches or unique scheduling dynamics.
 When there are events during the day or evening prior to a Timbers match, queuing will not be allowed until after the completion of that event.

 When will wristbands be given out?

-We will distribute wristbands sometime during a window of 3 to 8 hours before kick-off but never prior to 7am PT.
+We will distribute wristbands sometime during the matchday, but never prior to 7am PT.
 This is designed to continue to allow fans who want specific seats to get in line as early as they see fit.
-Wristband distribution will stop 2 ½ hours before kick-off, regardless of how many remain at that time, to facilitate the ingress process.
+Wristband distribution will stop 2 hours before kick-off, regardless of how many remain at that time, to facilitate the ingress process.